What we do

-Our students arrive through a variety of routes including:
+Young people and adult students arrive through a variety of routes including:

-Social Services: We have worked with people who come as part of a block contract with Worcestershire Social Services for over ten years.
+We have worked with people who come as part of a block contract with Worcestershire Social Services for over ten years.
 Students are referred to us via social workers and day centres.
 However, this style of referral is being reduced and replaced with people using their personal budgets.

-Playgroups: We offer farm and forest experiences to local under 5’s during the summer term.
+We offer farm and forest experiences to local under 5’s during the summer term.

-As a land based centre our activities naturally follow the seasons:
+As a land-based centre our activities naturally follow the seasons: